pulumi/pulumi-hugo/themes/default/content/templates/container-service/azure/index.md

 url
 : The HTTP URL of the container group.

 Output values like these are useful in many ways, most commonly as inputs for other stacks or related cloud resources.
-The computed `url`, for example, can be used from the command line to open the newly deployed container in your favorite web browser:
+The computed `url`, for example, can be used from the command line to open the newly deployed application in your favorite web browser:

 ```bash
 $ open $(pulumi stack output url)